aalling93/Sentinel_1_python/README.md

 This is a Python module for working with Sentinel-1 satellite images, purly in Python.
 It allows you to find the images you want, download them and work with them (calibrate, speckle fitler etc.)..
 I use the SentinelSAT package for the metadata.
 The data is then downloaded from NASA ASF.

+Why?
+Because I don't to work with ESA SNAP.
+Also, in this was it is easier to have my entire workflow in Python..

+I make no guarantees for the quality, security or anything.
+Use it as you wish.